Skip to main content

 Example Rule:

-• The createdBy field in the new state matches the user's wallet address
+This rule allows a create operation only if the admin field in the new state matches the user's wallet address.

 Fields: Enforcing Data Structure